Coolcate Logo

 The 2 Nuckys

 While both the reel Nucky and the real Nucky were larger-than-life figures, some amount of artistic license was taken with the fictional version of the character.
 This was necessary to create drama and to expand the fictional storyline into 5 seasons of 56 episodes.
 In real life, Nucky Johnson was a tall, muscular man of over 220 pounds, compared to the slim figure of actor Steve Buscemi as the fictional Nucky.
-But both men were in charge of a vast criminal conspiracy built on illegal liquor, gambling, and prostitution.
+But both men oversaw a vast criminal conspiracy built on illegal liquor, gambling, and prostitution.
 And both were dapper, charismatic men who commanded respect.
 Both Nuckys also wore a fresh red carnation in their suit lapels, a personal trademark.

 Atlantic City